-Biographical notes: Victor A. Goltsov is a member of the Board of Directors of the International Association for Hydrogen Energy (IAHE), a member of the Honorary Editorial Board of the International Journal of Hydrogen Energy (IJHE) and the International Journal of Nuclear Hydrogen Production and Application (IJNHPA), Chairman of the Physics Department and Head of the Donetsk State Hydrogen Laboratory of the Donetsk National Technical University in Ukraine.
-Over a period of several decades he has been elaborating hydrogen materials problems and general questions of hydrogen energy (http://donntu.edu.ua/hydrogen).
-As the Chairman of the triennial IAHE special international conference 'Hydrogen Economy and Hydrogen Treatment of Materials' he represents IAHE's and IJHE's long-term goals and activities in Eastern Europe and North Asia (countries of the Community of Independent States).
+Biographical notes: Victor A. Goltsov is a member of the Board of Directors of the International Association for Hydrogen Energy (IAHE), a member of the Honorary Editorial Board of the International Journal of Hydrogen Energy (IJHE) and the International Journal of Nuclear Hydrogen Production and Application (IJNHPA) and the Chairman of the Physics Department and Head of the Donetsk State Hydrogen Laboratory of the Donetsk National Technical University.
+Over a period of several decades, he has been elaborating hydrogen materials problems and general questions of hydrogen energy (http://donntu.edu.ua/hydrogen).
+As a Chairman of the triennial IAHE special international conference 'Hydrogen Economy and Hydrogen Treatment of Materials', he represents the IAHE and IJHE's long-term goals and activities in Eastern Europe and North Asia (countries of the Community of Independent States).